snushev/mini-shop/README.md

 ## Upcoming Features

 The following features are planned to improve scalability, maintainability, and learning outcomes:

-- Docker Support
-  Containerization of the entire application stack (PostgreSQL, Django, Redis, Celery) for consistent development and deployment environments.

 - Celery + Redis Integration
   Asynchronous task queue for handling background jobs such as sending confirmation emails, report generation, or long-running database operations.